 Srimad Bhagavatam or the Bhagavata Purana is the 5th major Purana amongst 18 different Puranas.
 It is considered to be the essence of all the Vedas.
 The Vedas are compared to a desire tree because all kinds of knowledge that one may desire are available in them.
 It contains 12 different parts (skandhas) and around 18,000 verses.
 Similar to the other Puranas, the Srimad Bhagavatham is written by Sage Vyasa.
 Sage Shuka, who was Vyasa’s son, recited the Bhagavatam to King Parikshit, who was cursed to die in 7 days by Sage Shrungi.

 The Srimad Bhagavata Purana is a chronicle of the various Avataras of Lord Vishnu.
 There are ten Avataras of Vishnu.
-The aim of every Avatara is to save the world from some great danger, to destroy the wicked and protect the virtuous.
-The ten Avataras are: Matsya (The Fish), Kurma (The Tortoise), Varaha (The Boar), Narasimha (The Man-Lion), Vamana (The Dwarf), Parasurama (Rama with the axe, the destroyer of the Kshatriya race), Ramachandra (The hero of Ramayana—the son of Dasaratha), who destroyed Ravana, Sri Krishna, The teacher of the Gita, Buddha (The prince-ascetic, founder of Buddhism) and Kalki (The hero riding on a white horse, who is to come at the end of the Kali-Yuga).
+Every Avatara aims to save the world from some great danger, destroy the wicked, and protect the virtuous.
+The ten Avataras are Matsya (The Fish), Kurma (The Tortoise), Varaha (The Boar), Narasimha (The Man-Lion), Vamana (The Dwarf), Parasurama (Rama with the ax, the destroyer of the Kshatriya race), Ramachandra (The hero of Ramayana—the son of Dasaratha), who destroyed Ravana, Sri Krishna, The teacher of the Gita, Buddha (The prince-ascetic, founder of Buddhism) and Kalki (The hero riding on a white horse, which is to come at the end of the Kali-Yuga).

 The objective of Parasurama Avatara was to deliver the world from the oppression of the Kshatriya rulers who follow the adharmic path.
 Parasurama destroyed the Kshatriya race twenty-one times.
 The objective of Rama was to destroy the wicked Ravana.
 The objective of Sri Krishna Avatara was to destroy Kamsa and other demons, to deliver His wonderful message of the Gita in the Mahabharata war, and to become the center of the Bhakti schools of India.
 The objective of Buddha Avatara was to prohibit animal sacrifices and teach piety.
 The objective of the Kalki Avatar is the destruction of the wicked and the re-establishment of virtue.